Two Divided by Zero

 Other releases - (none)

-The first track on the first album by the Pet Shop Boys was partly inspired by a Texas Instruments "talking calculator" that Neil had bought for his father for Christmas; the song employs the "voice" of the calculator.
+The first track on the first album by the Pet Shop Boys was partly inspired by a "talking calculator" that Neil had bought for his father for Christmas; the song employs the "voice" of the calculator.
+(It was manufactured probably either by Texas Instruments or Sharp—the stories vary.
+Please see my first annotation below.)
 Also, as Neil states in the 2006 documentary Pet Shop Boys: A Life in Pop, he also drew inspiration from his teenage years in his hometown of Newcastle, where he and his friends used to visit the train station late at night and fantasize about hopping a train and escaping to London.
 This longing to escape pervades the song.

 As any mathematician will tell you (or even anyone who ever paid attention in their arithmetic classes), you can't divide by zero.
 It's a nonsensical, meaningless proposition.
 How can you divide something by nothing?
 It violates the very definition of the word "divide."
 So with this underlying mathematical concept as his theme, the narrator tries to persuade his lover to "run away" with him to New York City.
 There's no reason for them not to since, after all, nothing (zero) divides them (two).
 In short, it's as absurd to try to keep them apart as it is to try to divide 2 by 0.
 It's an ingenious lyrical conceit, and although the music is hardly of the first rank, it's nevertheless an auspicious beginning.